 I have seen so many times in team meetings, industry events and sales presentations where there’s been a brilliant opportunity to stand up and promote yourself or your company but the person hasn’t because of the fear of looking stupid.
 In sales training it can prevent people from asking a question so they may even leave without understanding the information.
 You can get over this monkey, and once you do – then you can make an independent decision as to whether it’s appropriate or not for you speak up at an event.
 If it is appropriate (and without those Public Speaking Monkeys muttering away) you will be able to stand on your feet and speak from your heart and eventually find your Inner Speaker as I call it.
 I spoke about finding your inner speaker at the Summit2Success last year – take a look at the montage of some of my key points.

-An excellent example of someone in touch with their inner speaker is Obama at his victory speech late last year.
-Take a look at him in action Of course we don’t need to all be like Obama – just being our true selves on stage is luckily quite good enough!
+An example of someone in touch with their inner speaker is Obama at his victory speech when he was the president.
+Take a look at him in action, of course, we don’t need to all be like Obama – just being our true selves on stage is luckily quite good enough!

 Do you feel your team may benefit from presentation skills training?
 We work with companies (and individuals) that want to see fast results and a step-change in their teams’ presentation skills.
 We help marketing, sales and executive teams with our award-winning approach so that they can communicate more effectively to their customers.
 Take a look at our courses to see what may suit you best.